 Watch this short video for some tips to get your project off on the right track.
 When you're done with the video, check out our recommended apps and systems to keep your project on track.

-Let’s start with Google Suite.
-You already have access to the full range of Google products as a UTC student, and you’ll be able to keep using Google Suite after you graduate.
+Let’s start with Google Workspace.
+You already have access to the full range of Google products as a UTC student, and you’ll be able to keep using Google Workspace after you graduate.
 You’re probably already familiar with tools like GMail, Google Drive, and Google Docs.
 Other tools from Google that will come in handy on a group project include:

 Using Google Calendar is an important tool for keeping your group project on schedule.
 With Google Calendar, you can: